Tax Credits: WTC elements

 HMRC interpret these provisions as requiring the claimant to continue to meet the conditions in Regulation 4(1) Working Tax Credit (Entitlement and Maximum Rate) Regulations 2002.
 This interpretation has specific impact on couples with children who are subject to the requirement to work 24 hours.
 A couple, where one partner works 16 hours and the other 8, are both treated as being in qualifying remunerative work because their combined working hours total 24.
 If the person working 8 hours goes on maternity leave, they continue to be treated as being in qualifying remunerative work.
 However, if the person working 16 hours loses their job during the maternity leave period, neither claimant will be treated as being in qualifying remunerative work from the point at which the job is lost (subject to the four week run-on) because their total working hours are now less than 24.

 Ian and Barbara have two children.
 Ian works 16 hours and Barbara works 8 hours a week.
-Barbara is expecting her third child and goes on maternity leave in July 2013.
+Barbara is expecting her third child and goes on maternity leave in July 2023.
 She continues to be treated as being in qualifying remunerative work during that period.
-Ian loses his job in September 2013.
-The couples WTC ceases at that point because neither of them are treated as in qualifying remunerative work as their combined hours are less than 24.
+Ian loses his job in September 2023.
+The couple's WTC ceases at that point because neither of them are treated as in qualifying remunerative work as their combined hours are less than 24.

 Megan and Peter have one child.
 Megan works 22 hours a week and Peter works 4 hours a week.
-They qualify for WTC and CTC from April 2012.
-Megan goes on maternity leave in July 2013.
-In October 2013, Peter loses his job.
-As Megan is only treated as working 22 hours a week, the couple will lose their entitlement to WTC from October 2013.
+They qualify for WTC and CTC.
+Megan goes on maternity leave in July 2023.
+In October 2023, Peter loses his job.
+As Megan is only treated as working 22 hours a week, the couple will lose their entitlement to WTC from October 2023.

 Although HMRC have taken this interpretation of the regulations, alternative interpretations may be possible and could be challenged by advisers at an appeal tribunal.
 The same rules apply to the self-employed, if they would have been entitled to the relevant benefits or leave had they been employed.